Key Takeaways

 RAG vs. TAG: Where Structured Data Fits In

-This approach shines in industries where data quality and precision are paramount.
+This approach shines in industries where data quality and precision are critical.
 In finance, you want real-time visibility into transactions or regulatory metrics.
 In retail, you want to drill down into sales by region, SKU, or season.
 By using TAG, you not only retrieve accurate figures but also get an AI-driven analysis of historical trends or future predictions, seamlessly tied to the context of your question.

 The Challenges of Implementing TAG